Lukis92/overtime-app/README.md

 - Refactor posts/form for admin user with status
 - Fix post_spec.rb:82 to use factories
 - Fix post_spec.rb:52 to gave correct user reference and not require update
+- Refactor posts/form for admin user with status